measurement-kit/measurement-kit/doc/api/http/parse_url.md

 On error one of the following exceptions could be thrown:

-- `UrlParserError`: error in URL parser
+- `mk::http::UrlParserError`: error in URL parser
-- `MissingUrlSchemaError`: missing schema in parsed URL
+- `mk::http::MissingUrlSchemaError`: missing schema in parsed URL
-- `MissingUrlHostError`: missing host in parsed URL
+- `mk::http::MissingUrlHostError`: missing host in parsed URL

 The `parse_url_noexcept()` is equal to `parse_url()` except that rather than throwing an exception of error it returns a `ErrorOr` wrapper.